Rrtk2/MSB1015-Assignment-3/README.md

 11) go to folder by running this line in terminal `cd /home/NxtFl`
 12) Run this line in terminal: `wget -qO- https://get.nextflow.io | bash`

+###### Clone GitHub repository
+13) Create a directory for the GitHub repository by running this line in terminal: `mkdir /home/GitRepo`
+14) Clone the GitHub repository into the created folder by running this line in terminal: `git clone https://github.com/Rrtk2/MSB1015-Assignment-3 /home/GitRepo`

 #### Usage
-When Linux, Java and nextflow can be used, download the [Linux files](/Linux_files/).
-Open terminal in Linux, set the Linux files path to the active working directory using `cd /path`.
-For example `cd /mnt/d/Github/MSB1015-Assignment-3/Linux_files/`.
+When the installation is completed, Nextflow and the GitHub repository will be in an specific location.
+If deviated from this, change the code below accordingly.

-Afterward, run the following lines.
+If no changes are required, run the following lines.
 These will assess the running time of using 1, 2 and 4 cpus.

-`time /home/NxtFl/nextflow run ./runtime_test_1cpu.nf`
+`time /home/NxtFl/nextflow run /home/GitRepo/Linux_files/runtime_test_1cpu.nf`

-`time /home/NxtFl/nextflow run ./runtime_test_2cpu.nf`
+`time /home/NxtFl/nextflow run /home/GitRepo/Linux_files/runtime_test_2cpu.nf`

-`time /home/NxtFl/nextflow run ./runtime_test_4cpu.nf`
+`time /home/NxtFl/nextflow run /home/GitRepo/Linux_files/runtime_test_4cpu.nf`

 This will run the script and automatically indicate the time after every time command.

 #### Results / expected output
 When following the *usage* instructions, the expected output will be a summed runtime of 'user' and 'sys', representing the CPU runtime.

 The following results were obtained:
 - 1cpu: 197.672s
 - 2cpu: 192.406s
 - 4cpu: 208.829s